KYRAL-Health/KyralPASS/README.md

 There are three ways to our network and community:

-1) Stand up your own network as described and follow the instructions on ["How to Join"](https://github.com/KYRAL-Health/KyralPASS/blob/main/how-to-connect.md); OR
+1) Stand up your own network as described and follow the instructions on ["How to Join"](https://github.com/KYRAL-Health/KyralPASS/blob/main/how-to-connect.md); or

-2) Subscribe to our Beta at [KYRAL Health](https://kyralhealth.com/#form) with the required information or with an invitation code; OR
+2) Subscribe to our Beta at [KYRAL Health](https://kyralhealth.com/#form) with the required information or with an invitation code; or

 3) Join our community on [Discord](https://discord.gg/RHSSuraTVP).